 The vestibulocochlear nerve (sometimes referred to as the auditory nerve) is the eighth of twelve cranial nerves.
-This group includes all the nerves that emerge from the cranium (skull) as opposed to those which emerge from the vertebral column (spinal cord).
-It is a pair of nerves (one from each ear) and the nerve is located in the internal auditory canal, a part of the skull’s temporal bone.
+This group includes all the nerves that emerge from the cranium (skull), as opposed to those that emerge from the vertebral column (spinal cord).
+It is a paired set of nerves (one from each ear) and the nerve is located in the internal auditory canal, a part of the skull’s temporal bone.

 The vestibulocochlear nerve is responsible for both hearing and balance and brings information from the inner ear to the brain.
 A human’s sense of equilibrium is determined by this nerve.